globbestael/DedupEndNote/README.md

     * if the saved record has no value for its Publication year but one of the removed duplicate records has, the first not empty Publication year of the duplicates is copied to the saved record.
   * Starting page (SP) and Article Number (C7):
-    * the article number is put in the Pages field (SP) if the Pages field is empty or does not contain a "-", overwriting the Pages field content.
+    * the article number from field C7 is put in the Pages field (SP) if the Pages field is empty or does not contain a "-", overwriting the Pages field content.
     * the article number field (C7) is omitted
     * if the saved record has no value for its Pages field (e.g. PubMed ahead of print publications) but one of the removed duplicate records has, the first not empty pages of the duplicates are copied to the saved record.